apache/ignite/modules/storm/README.txt

-Apache Ignite Storm Streamer Module
+GridGain Storm Streamer Module
 -----------------------------------

-Apache Ignite Storm Streamer module provides streaming via Storm to Ignite cache.
+GridGain Storm Streamer module provides streaming via Storm to GridGain cache.

-Starting data transfer to Ignite cache can be done with the following steps.
+Starting data transfer to GridGain cache can be done with the following steps.

-1. Import Ignite Storm Streamer Module In Maven Project
+1. Import GridGain Storm Streamer Module In Maven Project

-If you are using Maven to manage dependencies of your project, you can add Storm module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Storm module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"